Migrating our Objective-C SDK to Swift

 After a few weeks, it became clear a Swift-based APITester project would be really beneficial, so we added it.
 Both APITesters ended up catching a lot of changes that were not intentional.
 We had originally planned to only use the APITesters for the migration, but we found them so useful that we decided to add them to our test targets so that they run locally when we run our tests.
 Now that we had all the tasks broken down and organized, we were ready to start the actual development (which we’ll discuss in our next post)!

 We turned a large, seemingly intractable problem into something we could comfortably tackle.
 We started with clearly documented goals and requirements and established that we were only migrating, not updating or upgrading our code.
-Next, we came up with a clear step-by-step plan and broke the project down into manageable chunks of work that we prioritized based on their dependencies.
+Next, we devised a clear step-by-step plan and broke the project down into manageable chunks of work that we prioritized based on their dependencies.
 We also set up thorough automated testing and API tester integrations to ensure that our new code was functionally equivalent to the old.